Privacy Policy

 2b.
 Prayer Requests

 2c.
-Attendance Data
+Photos, Facial Recognition, Attendance Sheets, and Biometric Data

 2d.
 Usage Analytics